aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added TxtLoadOptions.HasFormula Property**
 Aspose.Cells for .NET 8.7.0 has provided support to [identify & parse the formulas while loading CSV/TXT files having delimited plain data](/cells/net/load-or-import-csv-file-with-formulas/).
-Newly exposed TxtLoadOptions.HasFormula property when set to true directs the API to parse the formulas from the input delimited file and set them to relevant cells without requiring any additional processing.
+When **TxtLoadOptions.HasFormula** is set to **true**, the API parses the formulas from the input delimited file and assigns them to the relevant cells without requiring any additional processing.

 Following is the simple usage scenario.